FederatedAI/FATE/fate_client/pipeline/README.md

 FATE is written in a modular style.
 Modules are designed to have input and output data and model.
 Therefore two modules are connected when output of one module is set to be input of another module.
-By tracing how one data set is processed through FATE modules in a task, we can see that a FATE job is in fact formed by a sequence of tasks.
+By tracing how one data set is processed through FATE modules, we can see that a FATE job is in fact formed by a sequence of sub-tasks.
 For example, in the [mini demo](./demo/pipeline-mini-demo.py) above, guest's data is first read in by `Reader`, then loaded into `DataIO`.
 Overlapping ids between guest and host are then found by running data through `Intersection`.
-Finally, `HeteroLR` model is run on the data.
+Finally, `HeteroLR` model is fit on the data.
 Each of the listed modules run a small task with the data, and together they constitute a model training job.

 Beyond the given mini demo, a job may include multiple data sets and models.
 For more pipeline examples, please refer to [demos](./demo/).